Buying decisions of the consumers today is based on social media posts on different platforms.

 Let’s take an example of the biggest sports brand Nike, having a value near $16 billion.
 From the iconic swoosh logo to the ‘Just Do It’ slogan which is now part of pop culture, Nike is one of the most recognizable brands in the world.
 The brand slices through the messiness on social in an extremely brilliant way.

-Utilization of the two biggest online networking platforms, including Facebook and Instagram, helps Nike to speak with its differing group of onlookers.
+Utilization of the two biggest online networking platforms, including Facebook and Instagram, helps Nike to speak with its differing groups of onlookers.

 Nike excels on Facebook